calvinw/llm-chat/strudel-prompt.md

 - `layer()` - Alternative layering

 Remember: Strudel is about live coding - start simple, experiment freely, and build complexity gradually.
 Every example here is ready to copy and paste into the Strudel REPL at https://strudel.cc.

+## Editable Params

+When I ask you to "put in editable params" I want you to look through the strudel expression and put in the function slider for each tweakable param.

+For example you can make gain(0.7) become gain(slider(0.7)) and then I will be able to edit that param on the fly in the editor window.

+For params that have reasonable mins and maxs that you are aware of put those in like this: param(300) becomes param(slider(300,0,1000))

+If I ask for just one param you do only that one
+If I don't specify you can do all the params.

+There is a step argument, so there is now slider(value, min, max, step) e.g. slider(2,1,8,1) will output integers between 1 and 8.
+The default step is 1/1000 of the total range.
+If this doesn't make sense for a particular param, put in a reasonable step based on your understanding.

+Guidelines for common parameters:
+- gain: slider(value, 0, 1, 0.01) or slider(value, 0, 2, 0.01) for values >1
+- speed: slider(value, 0.25, 4, 0.1) for forward playback only
+- lpf/hpf: slider(value, 100, 5000, 10) - adjust range based on musical context
+- room/delay: slider(value, 0, 1, 0.01)
+- attack/release/decay: slider(value, 0, 2, 0.01)
+- pan: slider(value, 0, 1, 0.01) where 0=left, 1=right
+- slow/fast timing: slider(value, 0.5, 8, 0.1)
+- Integer parameters (crush, add intervals): use step=1

+Do not put sliders on:
+- Fractional timing offsets (like 1/16, 3/8)
+- String values (sample names, scale names)
+- Pattern sequences in quotes